DhirajKarangale/SatyaMark/AI/text/Text_Verification.md

-# Text Verification System – Documentation
+# Text Verification Using HuggingFace Models

 ## Overview
 This system performs **end-to-end text verification** using a multi-stage pipeline.